aminnemati96/ML_interpretability/README.md

 # ML_interpretability
-Using LIME and SHAP values for making an ANN that act as HIDS interpretable.
+Using LIME and SHAP values for making an ANN that act as a Network Intrusion Detection System (NIDS) interpretable.